GloriousOffice/go-backup/README.md

 The output of go-backup will include:
 * all errors encountered;
+* all excluded files or directories in `src`, but not files/directories within an excluded directory;
-* all paths ignored (e.g. named pipes);
+* all paths ignored in `src` (e.g. named pipes, block devices, etc.);
+* all mount points encountered (note that `go-backup` won't recurse in a mount point);
-* difference between previous go-backup output and the current state of `src`;
+* new, changed or deleted files between the current and the previous go-backup runs;
 * statistics.

 Handling of special cases
 -------------------------

-With respect to specal file types go-backup will do the following:
+With respect to special file types go-backup will do the following:
-* do not follow symlinks, but pass them over for copying to `rsync`;
+* do not follow symlinks, but report them in the metadata file and recreate them under `dest`;
 * treat hardlinks as normal files/directories;
-* copy over directories that are mount points, but do *not* recurse into them;
+* for directories that are mount points create their equivalents under `dest`, but do no *not* recurse into them;
 * ignore block devices, FIFOs and other special file types.

 (TODO: have we missed anything?)